How to Find Staff Recognition Ideas That Work Best for Your Team

 On November 2, 2016, the Chicago Cubs broke the longest title drought in American professional sports when they defeated the Cleveland Indians 8-7 in Game 7 of the World Series.
-In addition to the front office (led by curse breaker Theo Epstein) and the on-field talent, a lot of what finally made the Cubs World Series champs again was due to manager Joe Maddon.
+In addition to on-field talent, a lot of what finally made the Cubs World Series champs again was due to manager Joe Maddon.

 “Awardco is a HOME RUN!
 I’ll see myself out.”